 Institute for Research in Developmental Disabilities

-The Matheny Institute for Research in Developmental Disabilities, the research arm of the Matheny Medical and Educational Center, has as its singular mission the research and dissemination of findings that might enhance the lives of those with severe disabilities, their families, and the professionals who work with them.
+The Matheny Institute for Research in Developmental Disabilities has as its singular mission the research and dissemination of findings that might enhance the lives of those with severe disabilities, their families, and the professionals who work with them.
 By conducting research and disseminating findings, the Institute strives to support and contribute to the knowledge base and repertoire of the field of disability treatment and habilitation.

 Along with the Director and Librarian, a collection of Research Associates form the core of the Institute.
 The Research Associates have included Matheny professionals who have research interests in such areas as medicine, cognition, rehabilitation technology, psychology of disability, pediatrics, music therapy, occupational therapy and audiology.

 Current and past projects include: studies of identity and social adjustment in the hospital to community transition; studies of implicit “unconscious” attitudes about disability held by health care workers that might impact on the quality of the healthcare encounter; studies of the use of non-verbal patient simulators in the training of medical students to work effectively with persons who have developmental disabilities; a study of fiberoptic endoscopy as a means to examine swallowing in persons with cerebral palsy; evaluation of robotic devices to assist persons with severe disabilities; studies of cognition in persons with neurodevelopmental disorders; studies of behavioral patterns in Lesch-Nyhan disease; and a study of the availability of appropriate dental services for persons with developmental disabilities in New Jersey.